Preschool vs Pre-k

 If your child is ready for more advanced learning in areas such as math activities, problem solving skills and language skills then pre kindergarten is the right place for them.

 Preschool is often focused on play-based experiences for 2 to 4 year olds.
 These play based preschool programs are driven by the children’s interests and may be more similar to a day care setting.

 In a preschool setting it is more common to see working parents only drop their kids off for half a day if that’s what works best for their schedule.
 Preschool offers more flexibility than pre kindergarten and can work around the different needs of parents as children continue building skills in the classroom – however long they can be there for.

 In preschool, children learn through play in the classroom and in learning centers.
 Learning activities that you would normally find in preschool classrooms include the basics such as letters, numbers, colors and shapes.

 Preschool is what you would typically think of when you hear the word “daycare.”
 It provides your children with a playful learning environment where they can develop social skills and basic problem solving skills.

 For a parent, it’s important to know which environment their child should be in based on what kind of skill level and age they are at.

 Preschool and pre kindergarten may seem the same on the surface, but in reality offer very different experiences for your child.
 The main difference that parents should be aware of when comparing different types of programs is whether they foster more advanced learning instead of playful learning.

 Both options provide high quality early childhood education but have different outcomes for the children.

-Read more here to learn about the importance of Early Childhood Education.
+Read more here to learn about the importance of early childhood education, preschool and pre kindergarten.